 Miraca U.M.
-Gross, Co-Founder of The International Gifted Consortium, is Emeritus Professor and Honorary Director of University of New South Wales, Gifted Education Research, Resource and Information Center (GERRIC).
-She is recognized nationally and internationally as a leading authority on the education of gifted and talented students.
+Gross (1944-2022), Co-Founder of The International Gifted Consortium, was Emeritus Professor and Honorary Director of The University of New South Wales, Gifted Education Research, Resource, and Information Center (GERRIC).
+She was recognized nationally and internationally as a leading authority on the education of gifted and talented students.

-Miraca holds MEd and PhD degrees in gifted education.
+Miraca held MEd and PhD degrees in gifted education.
 The first 20 years of her career were as a teacher and school vice-principal in elementary and middle schools in Scotland (where she was born and raised) and Australia.
-Miraca’s research focuses on issues of equity for gifted students, ability grouping, acceleration, socio-affective development and the highly gifted.
+Miraca’s research focused on issues of equity for gifted students, ability grouping, acceleration, socio-affective development and the highly gifted.

 - The American National Association for Gifted Children (NAGC), Early Scholar Award, 1995